Herero Wars: Aftermath

 In 1915, during World War I, South African forces occupied it in the so-called South West Africa Campaign, and SW Africa officially became a mandate of South Africa in 1920.

 On 16 August 2004, 100 years after the war, the German government officially apologised for the atrocities.
 "We Germans accept our historic and moral responsibility and the guilt incurred by Germans at that time," said Heidemarie Wieczorek-Zeul, Germany's development aid minister.
 In addition, she admitted that the massacres were equivalent to genocide.

 Not until 2015 did the German government admit that the massacres were equivalent to genocide and again apologised in 2016.
 The Herero are suing the German government in a class action lawsuit.
 In 2021, Germany announced that they would repay Namibia €1.1 billion.

+Some notable fighters in Herero Wars are revered as the national heroes of Namibia.

 In literature

 The Herero Wars and the massacres are both depicted in a chapter of the 1963 novel V. by Thomas Pynchon.
-The tragic story of the Herero and Namaqua Genocide also appears in Pynchon's 1973 novel Gravity's Rainbow.
+The tragic story of the Herero and Nama Genocide also appears in Pynchon's 1973 novel Gravity's Rainbow.

-The heavy toll of the Herero and Namaqua Genocide on individual lives and the fabric of Herero culture is seen in the 2013 historical novel Mama Namibia by Mari Serebrov.
+The heavy toll of the Herero and Nama genocide on individual lives and the fabric of Herero culture is seen in the 2013 historical novel Mama Namibia by Mari Serebrov.

 The war and the massacres are both significantly featured in The Glamour of Prospecting, a contemporary account by Frederick Cornell of his attempts to prospect for diamonds in the region.
 In the book, he describes his first-hand accounts of witnessing the concentration camp on Shark Island amongst other aspects of the conflict.